alvaroemmanuel/Resume/source/markdown/resume.md

 - Lead the testing effort (analysis, design and execution) of the first Nielsen project released with QA for Latin America.
 - Lead the initiative for the standardization of Quality Center (HP ALM) structure for Latin America, in order to establish a common test environment configuration base and homogenate the knowledge base of the team, easing the learning curve for current and new members.
 - Lead the initiative for the standardization of Test Case design in order to establish a common method for writing test cases among the team members, by using (or developing) a common Test Description Language, like Gherkin.
-- Lead the effort to consolidate the use of Test Templates as the basic unit for the creation of Test Cases among the team members.
 - Collaborate in the Business Process Improvement (BPI) initiative for the Testing & Validation team in Latin America.
 - Reduction of test cycle times by performing massive data validations using SQL, ETL tools and programming.
-- Guide and follow up new team members, as well as helping with emergency projects (High Priority), according to the needs of the company.
 - Conduct the creation of the Critical Regression Test Bed of two of the Golden Applications for Latin America (Formats and DQC), involving up to seven different systems.
-- Contribute to the creation of the User Experience (UX) standards checklist in order to define the common elements to test regarding the user interface of the web applications for Latin America.
-- Collaborate with the team in order to improve the testing process, strengthening the relations between the team members and also with the rest of the IT areas, helping to consolidate the recognition of the work of the SQA team.
-- Provide technical support regarding the deployment and infrastructure for the test environments of the first Testing & Validation projects in Latin America.
 - Continuous research of tools and technologies to improve the testing process, such as Selenium, Watir, Cucumber, RAutomation, AutoIT, among others.
 </article>